KEggensperger/keggensperger.github.io/_teaching/2023-winter-seminar.md

 Why should you attend this seminar?
 ======
 Besides practicing your scientific communication skills, you will also
-  * learn about the key contributions in the field of AutoML
+  * learn about key contributions in the field of AutoML
   * be able to discuss recent research in the field of hyperparameter optimization and AutoML systems
   * gain experience in reading, understanding and presenting research papers